BasharAlwarad/Software_Engineering_course/28_access_modifiers/README.md

 #### private

-- **What:** Accessible only within the same class.
+- Accessible only within the same class.
-- **When to use:** When you want to hide implementation details and protect data from outside changes.
+- When you want to hide implementation details and protect data from outside changes.
-- **Why:** Supports encapsulation and prevents accidental misuse.
+- Supports encapsulation and prevents accidental misuse.

 ```csharp
 private int age;